 BREAKING NEWS: ANOTHER HARPER LEE DISCOVERY!!

 So have you heard already that there might be yet a third Harper Lee novel lurking in that mysterious vault in Monroeville?
-Or possibly even fourth??
+Or possibly even a fourth??
 That vault seems to have the capacity of Hermione Granger's bottomless bag, doesn't it?
 But here's an exclusive scoop the media hasn't gotten hold of yet: the vault also contained an fully authenticated Harper Lee graphic novel, carbon-dated to the year 1958, only a few years after the time when GO SET A WATCHMAN took place.

 That's right, folks.
 Harper Lee wrote a graphic novel decades before the genre was thought to have been created.
 And not only that - although I cannot reveal my sources, I have been given permission to share here an exclusive excerpt from this extremely rare and valuable manuscript.
 Are you ready?
 Okay then, here goes: